hellowhirl/my-bootcamp-learning/react_notes.md

 - don't have to use function to return content within the Consumer component (less complexity)

 Going forward let's prefer functional components over class components

+## Updating the Context object - steps:

+1 - add a method in our ContextApp component: it is responsible for updating the state

+2 - pass this method down using our `<SomethingContext.Provider>` object

+3 - add a new component like `<Login>` and call our new method by declaring an object equal to `useContext(UserContext)`

+4 - Finally, upon clicking the button that calls this new event handler method, the Provider will provide a new context ojbect to our component tree.
+Then all consumers will be notified and they will refresh themselves.